Do you like to travel?

 Right to assistance

 The fundamental right of the passenger is the right to assistance.
 The airline is obliged to provide support for a passenger whose flight was cancelled or is significantly delayed, or who was not allowed to board a plane against their will and actions.
-Within this kind of assistance, passengers have to be provided with food and drinks, two phone calls, fax messages, e-mails, or teleprinter messages, as well as with accommodation in a hotel for the time required by the situation and with transport to the accommodation.
+Within this kind of assistance, passengers have to be provided with food and drinks, two phone calls, fax messages or e-mails, as well as with accommodation in a hotel for the time required by the situation and with transport to the accommodation.

 However, it is good to know that a passenger is not entitled to this help if: